Panoz may not be a household name among most consumers, but this low-volume manufacturer is well-known among sports-car enthusiasts and racing fans.

 Panoz says the hand-painted Esperante is available in any color a customer desires.

-Interior The Esperante has the requisite leather bucket seats and wood interior trim expected on a high-priced sports car, but it also has an unexpected feature: The gauges are mounted dead center on top of the dashboard, between the driver and passenger, and there is nothing directly ahead of the steering wheel.
+The Esperante has the requisite leather bucket seats and wood interior trim expected on a high-priced sports car, but it also has an unexpected feature: The gauges are mounted dead center on top of the dashboard, between the driver and passenger, and there is nothing directly ahead of the steering wheel.

-Under the Hood Panoz buys hand-assembled 4.6-liter V-8s from Ford for the Esperante.
+Panoz buys hand-assembled 4.6-liter V-8s from Ford for the Esperante.
 They are dual camshaft versions with 320 horsepower the same engine as the Ford Mustang SVT Cobra and they team with a five-speed manual transmission.

 The relationship with Ford means the Esperante can be serviced at Ford or Lincoln Mercury dealers, in addition to the 40 Panoz dealers in the United States.